 The Company is a self-administered and self-managed real estate investment trust ("REIT") that began operations through a predecessor in 1978.
-At May 31, 1996, the Company owned a portfolio of 200 office and industrial properties (the "Properties"), together with approximately 215 acres of land (the "Development Land") for future development.
-The Properties consist of 102 suburban office properties and 98 industrial (including 62 service center) properties, located in Raleigh-Durham, Winston-Salem, Greensboro and Charlotte, North Carolina, Nashville, Tennessee and Richmond, Virginia.
-As of May 31, 1996, the Properties consisted of approximately 10.3 million square feet, which were leased to approximately 1,100 tenants.
+At September 30, 1996, the Company owned a portfolio of 280 office and industrial properties (the "Properties"), together with approximately 250 acres of land (the "Development Land") for future development.
+The Properties consist of 170 suburban office properties and 110 industrial (including 74 service center) properties, located in 16 markets in North Carolina, Florida, Tennessee, Virginia, South Carolina, Georgia and Alabama.
+As of September 30, 1996, the Properties consisted of approximately 16.7 million rentable square feet, which were leased to approximately 1,700 tenants.

-The Company conducts substantially all of its activities through, and all of the Properties are held directly or indirectly by, Highwoods/Forsyth Limited Partnership (the "Operating Partnership").
-The Company is the sole general partner of the Operating Partnership and as of May 31, 1996, owned 82% of the partnership interests (the "Units") in the Operating Partnership.
+The Company conducts substantially all of its activities through, and substantially all of its interests in the Properties are held by, directly or indirectly, Highwoods/Forsyth Limited Partnership (the "Operating Partnership").
+The Company is the sole general partner of the Operating Partnership and as of September 30, 1996, owned 87.9% of the partnership interests (the "Units") in the Operating Partnership.
 The remaining Units are owned by limited partners (including certain officers and directors of the Company).
 Each Unit may be redeemed by the holder thereof for cash or, at the Company's option, one share (subject to certain adjustments) of the Common Stock.
 With each such exchange, the number of Units owned by the Company and, therefore, the Company's percentage interest in the Operating Partnership, will increase.
-Because the Company conducts substantially all of its activity through, and all of its properties are held directly or indirectly by, the Operating Partnership, the description of the business, property information, policies with respect to certain activities, investment policies and management information for the Operating Partnership are the same as the Company.
+Because the Company conducts substantially all of its business through the Operating Partnership, the description of the business, property information, policies with respect to certain activities, investment policies and management information for the Operating Partnership is the same as that for the Company.
 Such information may be found in the Company's Annual Report on Form 10-K for the year ended December 31, 1995.

-The only businesses or assets of the Company which are not conducted or owned directly or indirectly through the Operating Partnership are the brokerage and property management business and related assets acquired on April 1, 1996 through the Company's merger with Nashville, Tennessee-based Eakin & Smith, Inc. (the "Eakin & Smith Transaction").
 In addition to owning the Properties and the Development Land, the Operating Partnership also provides services associated with leasing, property management, real estate development, construction and miscellaneous tenant services for the Properties as well as for third parties.
-The Company conducts its third-party fee-based services through two subsidiaries of the Operating Partnership, Highwoods Services, Inc. and Forsyth Properties Services, Inc. (the "Service Companies"), and Forsyth-Carter Brokerage L.L.C. ("Forsyth-Carter Brokerage"), a joint venture with Carter Oncor International.
+The Company conducts its third-party fee-based services through Highwoods Services, Inc. and Forsyth Properties Services, Inc. (the "Service Companies"), which are subsidiaries of the Operating Partnership, and Forsyth-Carter Brokerage L.L.C. ("Forsyth-Carter Brokerage"), a joint venture of the Operating Partnership with Carter Oncor International.